DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 git pull upstream master --ff-only
 ```

-4. Do some work and see the changes, and stage files you've edited:
+4. Do some work, see the changes, and stage files you've edited:

 Once you’ve made changes, you can see them by typing: